BON APPÉTIT / THE HMONG VISIONARIES

 2019 / Yia Vang is a Hmong refugee chef who believes that food embodies their cultural DNA, so he cooks to tell their story from his new home in Minneapolis, USA.

-MINNESOTA MONTHLY MAGAZINE / BEST OF MN
+MN MONTHLY / BEST OF MN

 2018 / The harbinger of a new era in Hmong cuisine, chef Yia Vang combines heritage cooking and modern, fine-dining technique.